WMaximusW/Udacity-Cloud-DevOps-Engineers/README.md

 1. The S3 i'm trying to add to EC2, can you review the code.
 Is that the best pratice?
 Can it be improved?
 2. EnvironmentName in S3 is lower-case only.
 So what is the name format for everything?
 3. For deleting S3, is the lambdra function work for emptying bucket?
+4. I dont know how to use the bastion, i will work on that.
+Is the others way for logging through mail or txt file?